 No matter whose fault, it’s typically the case that there are disagreements over those events which caused or contributed to the divorce, and the method of going through the divorce, and the practicalities of dividing obligations and assets.

 While/When these events would regardless pose difficulties for a couple, they are sometimes worsened by not obtaining true information.
-That’s how a private investigator can help your divorce case.
+That’s how one of our local private investigators in St. Louis, MO or Kansas City can help your divorce case.